 Implementing a QMS allows verification of personnel training and certification, as well as equipment calibration.
 It reduces the cost of quality appraisal by using automated statistical process control (SPC) and facilitating better processes for appraisal costs on suppliers, source and receiving inspection and process audits.
 The result?
 Reduced cost of quality failures.

 There is a natural cost trade-off between how much an organization spends on prevention versus how much it spends on fixing failures.
-In addition to the traditional way of reducing the cost of quality by reducing the number of defects, it is possible to tackle the efficiency of the quality management system itself to further reduce cost of quality.
+In addition to the traditional way of reducing the cost of quality by reducing the number of defects, it is possible to tackle the efficiency of the quality management system itself to further reduce the cost of quality.

-Dive deeper with our, Quality Resource Pack.
+Dive deeper with our Quality Resource Pack.